javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 - `"beforeend"` -- insert `html` into `elem`, at the end,
 - `"afterend"` -- insert `html` after `elem`.

-The second parameter `html` is a HTML string, inserted "as is".
+The second parameter is an HTML string, inserted "as is".

 For instance: